pluginkollektiv/antivirus/README.md

 ## Description ##
 *AntiVirus for WordPress* is a easy-to-use, safe tool to harden your WordPress site against exploits, malware and spam injections.
-You can configure *AntiVirus* to perform an automated daily scan of your theme files and database tables.
+You can configure *AntiVirus* to perform an automated daily scan of your theme files.
 If the plugin happens to detect any suspicious code injections, it will send out a notification to a previously configured e-mail address.

 In case your WordPress site has been hacked, *AntiVirus* will help you to become aware of the problem very quickly in order for you to take immediate action.